-1. Unless carried out by the landlord or its agents, the tenant shall take turns with the other tenants of the property in cleaning the jointly used rooms, stairs, courtyards and corridor windows as well as the access routes to the building.
+1. Unless carried out by the landlord or its agents, the tenant shall rotate responsibility with the other tenants of the property for cleaning the jointly used rooms, stairs, courtyards and corridor windows, as well as the access routes to the building.
 The cleaning of the access routes also includes winter maintenance as defined in Clause 3 below.
-The tenant shall clean the part of the corridor and staircase leading to the rental property at least twice a week and also keep it clean on the other days.
-If it is unable to do so, it shall ensure that the cleaning is carried out elsewhere.
-It shall provide the equipment and cleaning agents required for cleaning at its own expense.
+The tenant shall clean the part of the corridor and staircase leading to the rental property at least twice a week and also keep it clean on other days.
+If the tenant is unable to do so, it shall ensure that the cleaning is carried out by a third party.
+The tenant shall provide the equipment and cleaning agents required for cleaning at its own expense.

-2. In the event of improper cleaning, the landlord shall have the necessary work carried out otherwise at the tenant's expense.
-However, only after the warning has remained unsuccessful.
-Insofar as the tenant carries out the cleaning work, its pro rata share of the costs of house cleaning shall not apply.
+2. In the event of improper cleaning, the landlord must notify the tenant of inadequacies.
+Only in the event that the tenant does not heed the landlord’s warning, the landlord may have the necessary work carried out at the tenant's expense.
+Insofar as the tenant carries out the cleaning work, its pro rata share of the costs of building cleaning shall not apply.

-3. If not carried out by the landlord or his agents, the tenant shall take turns with the other tenants in cleaning the pavement and other traffic routes on the land plot.
+3. If the landlord or his agents does not clean the pavement and other traffic routes on the property, the tenant shall rotate responsibility with the other tenants for doing so.
 In the event of icy conditions, gritting with gritting agents - repeatedly if necessary - shall be carried out.
 De-icing salt and agents containing de-icing salt may not be used.
 Snow must be cleared immediately after it has stopped falling.
 In the event of black ice, gritting must be carried out immediately.
 If gritting does not help, the ice must be removed.
-If the tenant is personally prevented (e.g. holiday, illness, etc.), it must ensure that the work is carried out elsewhere at its own expense.
+If the tenant is personally prevented from carrying out these actions (e.g., holiday, illness, etc.), it must ensure that the work is carried out by a third party at its own expense.

 Section 19 Liability of the Landlord / Tenant / Insurances